Rugby League World Cup: Kiwis make two changes for Fiji quarter-final

-Kiwis coach David Kidwell has resisted taking the axe to the team that lost to Tonga over the weekend - making just two changes to the run-on side for the Rugby League World Cup quarter-final clash against Fiji in Wellington.
+Kodi Nikorima and Thomas Leuluai have paid the price for the Kiwis' embarrassing Rugby League World Cup defeat to Tonga over the weekend.

-Cowboys playmaker Te Maire Martin has been handed the number six jumper, partnering Shaun Johnson in the halves - while Danny Levi will start at hooker for Thomas Leuluai who drops out of the 17 altogether.
+Cowboys playmaker Te Maire Martin has been handed the number six jumper for the quarter-final clash against Tonga, partnering Shaun Johnson in the halves - while Danny Levi will start at hooker for Leuluai who drops out of the 17 altogether.

 It will be Levi's first start in the Kiwis, after coming off the bench in all three tests since making his debut against Samoa in round one.

-Coach David Kidwell said the changes were made as a result of his team not quite doing what he wanted against Tonga.

-"Those changes are made because we think this is the best team to take us forward for the game against Fiji," Kidwell said.
+"Those changes are made because we think this is the best team to take us forward for the game against Fiji," coach David Kidwell said.

 "The young fella in Danny Levi - over the last three games and what we have seen, we as coaches, think he deserves his starting spot.